robertcdawson/markdown-documentation-viewer/README.md

 A web-based Markdown documentation viewer

-_Note: The Markdown page used here is an example, which represents a workflow for building software applications with the help of genAI._
+_Note: The Markdown pages used here are examples._

 ## Features